 At the beginning ProInvent’s premises were very modest, but late in December 1995 ProInvent moved to bright and pleasant office environments at the former Royal Military Clothing Factory in Hørsholm, where we still have our domicile.

-From here, in a couple of years about 1996, we made integrated product development to a new business area in NKT Holding, and designed flexible oil/gas pipes for offshore and developed a spectacular armouring line for manufacturing of the new pipes to NKT Flexibles (now NOV).
+From here, in a couple of years, about 1996, we made integrated product development to a new business area, and among other designed flexible oil/gas pipes for offshore and developed a spectacular armoring line for manufacturing of the new pipes to a Danish company which was later acquired by National Oilwell Varco.

 ProInvent innovated again and developed a unique machinery plant for sorting of mink furs in lengths to DPA (now Kopenhagen Fur).
 Vision Automation A/S, Delta Elektronik A/S and Siemens A/S were main sub-suppliers on this project.